Courgettes – zucchini to you Americans – have to be one of the coolest vegetables to grow as a beginner gardener or with kids.

 If you’re just after the cool plant science pollination bit then head for section 5.

-You can sow zucchini seeds directly in the ground around May time but they do like a nice warm – frost free – bed to get going.
+You can sow courgette seeds directly in the ground around May time but they do like a nice warm – frost free – bed to get going.

 So it is much easier to start zucchini plants indoors three or four weeks before it will be warm enough to plant out.